jerzydziewierz/cfabric/patterns.md

 ## Best Practices

 1. Keep message types simple and preferably trivially copyable.
 2. Use const references for message parameters in handler functions.
+The message itself, once constructed, needs never to be changed.
 3. Consider thread safety when designing your message handlers.
 4. If the handler functions are time-consuming, consider using asynchronous processing; see [src/demo2.cpp](src/demo2.cpp) for an example.